PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-07 20:17:19
+Last updated: 2024-04-07 20:18:26
-Random Quote: I'm telling you that there is. - Ulana Khomyuk
+Random Quote: Droids are not good or bad.
+They are neutral reflections of those who imprint them. - Kuiil